knife-zero/knife-zero.github.io/30_subcommands.md

     - The attribute to use for opening the connection
     - If the Node was bootstrapped by Knife-Zero, you can reuse the host / IP address that you used `as knife_zero.host`.
 - `-r, --recipe Recipe String or @filename`
+- `-j, --json-attributes JSON_ATTRIBS`
+    - Load attributes from a JSON file or URL (retrieves from the remote node)
 - `-C, --concurrency NUM` (ChefCore)
 - `--remote-chef-zero-port`
     - Listen port on remote to SSH Port Forwarding.